 You can perceive your marijuana smoking habit as a way of busting into your metabolism’s mainframe, something like a metabolism hacker.

 Marijuana and Physical Performance

 There are several studies showing that marijuana impairs psychomotor abilities.
 However, in these studies, researchers used very high amounts of marijuana.
 For example, researchers at the Stanford Graduate School of Business found out in 1991 that the complex human/machine performance (participants were active pilots) can be impaired after smoking a moderate dose of marijuana, and that the user may be aware of its influence.

 The studies on marijuana’s effects on the human body are still unreliable and insufficient for making a definite conclusion about the matter.

-Okay, runners may find that a certain amount of THC enhances their performance, but what about muscle building?
+Although runners may find that a certain amount of THC enhances their performance, what about muscle building?
 This leads us to marijuana’s hormonal effects, as testosterone and HG hormone are the main hormones that affect your muscle growth.

 In 1976, a study published in the Journal of Clinical Endocrinology and Metabolism showed that administration of THC at a dose of 210mg per day for 14 consecutive days resulted in suppression of the hypothalamic-pituitary axis and a threefold decrease in HG hormone response.

 However, two things make us question these study results: first, a 210mg dose per day is a huge dose, and second, the study is more than 40 years old.